Association of Independent Mortgage Experts (“AIME”) rules for participating in all programs.

 2. OVERVIEW OF PROGRAM DATES

-Applications open for both program opportunities on December 20, 2021.
-Applications close for program opportunities on February 27, 2022.
+Applications open for both program opportunities on November 14, 2022.
+Applications close for program opportunities on January 15th, 2023.
 Recipients will be notified and announced from February 15 through February 23, 2023.

 *All deadlines are at 11:59 pm Eastern Time on the respective days, unless otherwise stated.